ReneOlsthoorn/Ground/README.md

 The zipfile contains additional libraries, sounds and images.
 The used GroundSideLibrary.dll is available on github at: https://github.com/ReneOlsthoorn/GroundSideLibrary.
-After unzipping, you must go to your ```<GroundProjectFolder>\bin\Debug\net9.0``` folder and run the batchfile called Load.bat to download and unzip SDL3, SDL3_image and LibCurl.
+After unzipping, you must go to your ```<GroundProjectFolder>\bin\Debug\net9.0``` folder and run the batchfile called Load.bat to download and unzip SDL3, SDL3_image, LibCurl and StockFish.
 After loading these DLL's, you can change line 20 in Program.cs `fileName = "sudoku.g"` to `fileName = "jump.g"` to run the Jump game.

 ### Smoothscroller